 By Sherry Coleman Collins, MS, RDN, LD

-The current pandemic has increased people’s interest in many hobbies that they may not have previously had the time to pursue.
 The home garden has become a hugely popular way to help pass the time, while also allowing people to grow food they can actually enjoy eating.
 This isn’t the first time home gardens have gained popularity – they were actually encouraged by the government during both World Wars and were called “Victory Gardens.”
 Tomatoes, peppers, various leafy greens, and peas are some of the common plants that may be found in your home garden today, but have you ever considered growing peanuts at home?
 To get the scoop on what it’s like to grow peanuts in a home garden, I reached out to my colleague, Toby Smithson, MS, RDN, LD, CDCES, FAND who is a registered dietitian nutritionist, diabetes expert, and an avid gardener in Hilton Head Island, South Carolina.
 By the way, the time for peanut planting is NOW!

 SCC: How long have you been a home gardener?
 Can you tell me about your garden and your experience as a gardener?
 Any encouragement for someone who may be new to growing a home garden?

 TS: Before moving to South Carolina, we lived in Chicago and tried growing vegetables in the short gardening season.
 When we moved to South Carolina, we found out that you can plant twice each year which was exciting news - more opportunity to grow produce.
 My husband and I have attempted gardening here in South Carolina for the past four years.
 We rented a plot in our community garden and built a couple of raised garden beds measuring approximately four feet by 12 feet.
 There is a water hookup that we have set on a timer which makes it nice not to have to go to the garden daily to water.

 SCC: What made you want to grow peanuts?